ICON Yachts: History

 In 2015, ICON Yachts launched MY LEGEND (77m), one of the shipyard’s greatest refit works.
 The original vessel, an ice-breaking tug named MV GIANT, underwent an extensive refit/conversion that was conducted at the Dutch shipyard in a short amount of time.
 Upon completion, the vessel was renamed MY LEGEND and she is now one of the first ice-capable yachts with Lloyds 1A Ice Class.

 In August 2017, ICON Yachts signed a contract to convert the commercial motor vessel Sanaborg, a 68m icebreaker built by Koninklijke Niestern Sander, into a luxury superyacht.
 In 2020, in association with the UK design team RWD, ICON launched RAGNAR (68m), an eye-catcher Explorer Yacht that turned into the brand’s flagship piece.
-RAGNAR prides itself on a unique style, which includes medieval war craftsmanship and British heritage.
+In 2024 the yacht changed ownership to a US client and is re-named MY Q.

-Since 2020, Tony Gale has headed the company.
+Since 2020, Tony Gale has headed the company, as CEO.
+In July 2021 Swiss businessman Micca Ferrero became sole shareholder and operates as the ‘face of’ ICON Yachts, playing a key role in the company as co-Director.

-The shipyard is currently working on two massive 70-meter conversion projects, Project MASTER and Project UFO.
-The former, at a slightly more advanced stage, includes a collaboration with the world-famous designer and naval architect Espen Øino, who will be responsible for the superyacht's new appearances.
+The shipyard is currently working on a massive 70-meter conversion project, Project MASTER, to create a luxury explorer yacht that includes a collaboration with the world-renowned designer and naval architect Espen Øino, who is responsible for the superyacht's new appearances.